 - Your gross income as noted on line 199 of your tax return Your income information must be accurate.
 We systematically cross-check your declared income with Revenu Québec.

-You should use Online Services to fill out and submit your declaration.
+You must create an online file to complete your declaration.
 If you are unable to submit your document electronically, you may mail it to us.

 Gross income declared in another province or country but not reported to Revenu Québec